モロッコ

 Travel story

-What the stone desert taught me was the richness found in silence.
+What the stone desert taught me was the richness found within silence.

-A journey traversing north and south from the blue town of Chefchaouen in Morocco to Fez, the Dades Valley, and Marrakech.
+A journey running north to south from Morocco's blue city Chefchaouen to Fes, the Dades Valley, and Marrakech.

-Enjoy the time spent touching both the hustle and bustle of the towns and the tranquility of the earth.
+Enjoy time that touches both the bustle of the cities and the calm of the land.

 Signature points

-A colorful city tour starting from the blue town of Chefchaouen
+A colorful city tour starting from the blue city of Chefchaouen

-We will explore the fantastical old town of Chefchaouen, the historic medina of Fez, and the vibrant souk of Marrakech.
+Wander the magical old medina of Chefchaouen, the historic medina of Fes, and the lively souks of Marrakech.

-You can enjoy the unique cultures and architectural personalities of each town.
+Enjoy the distinct cultures and architectural personalities of each city.

-A silent landscape of rocks and soil, different from the Sahara.
+A serene landscape of rocks and earth, different from the Sahara.

-A well-structured itinerary where culture and nature intersect
+An itinerary with contrast where culture and nature intersect

-The contrast created by the rhythm of bustling cities and the soundless space of the rock desert.
+The contrast woven by the bustling rhythm of the cities and the silent spaces of the rocky desert.

 Itinerary